philpicton/philpicton-dev-new/README.md

 - [ ] Add unit tests
 - [ ] Portfolio/projects section
 - [ ] More content
-- [ ] Styling is inconsistent, some places have inline tailwind, or @apply, or vanilla css.
+- [x] Styling is inconsistent, some places have inline tailwind, or @apply, or vanilla css.
+- [x] Fix rate limiting bug in contact form API
+- [x] Fix contact form reactivity bug
+- [x] Add input sanitization to prevent XSS attacks
+- [x] Improve form accessibility with ARIA attributes
 - [ ] Tidy up the animation TL as its a bit verbose
 - [ ] Set up dependabot